-The Losar Sangchöd Pūjā is performed in the morning at the monastery on the last day of the 12th month of the Tibetan lunar calendar, Tibetan New Year’s Eve day.
+The Losar Sangchöd Pūjā is performed in the morning at Ka-Nying Shedrub Ling Monastery and at Nagi Nunnery on the last day of the 12th month of the Tibetan lunar calendar, Tibetan New Year’s Eve day (February 9th, 2024).

 In Tibetan, the word Sang means “elimination and cleanse”.
 The Sang Pūjā is performed to purify any negative energy accumulated within the past 12 months before the start of the New Year on the next day.
 It is a form of cleansing smoke offering that is an essential part of the Vajrayana practices.

 During the pūjā, a special mix of wood and incense along with other fine substances are offered to the fire, creating a fragrant cloud of smoke.
 The Sang offerings (cleansing offerings) are as follows: the two accumulations are gathered by making Sang offerings to the three roots; dharma practitioners are protected by making Sang offerings to wisdom deities; the activities of four karmas are completed by making Sang offerings to local spirits; karmic debts are expunged by making Sang offerings to the beings of the six realms; and all temporary and ultimate obstacles are eradicated by making Sang offerings to the four guests.